Installing the command line interface supctl

 Open the menu top right in Control Tower

-to a directory where you would like to install the command line.
+to a directory where you would like to install the command line tool.
 You can add that directory to your path.

-Select "Install supctl (Avassa command line)" which will result in the following dialogue.
-(Note, the actual URL and profile name will differ)
+Select "Install supctl (command line tool)" which will result in the following dialog.
+(Note, the actual URL and profile name will differ.)

-Copy and paste that command sequence in your shell.
+Copy and paste that command sequence into your shell.
 It performs the following (skip reading if you are not interested, just start using supctl).

 - downloads the